Prompt Tuning on Graph-augmented Low-resource Text Classification: Introduction

 Firstly, \emph{how do we capture fine-grained textual semantics, while leveraging graph structure information jointly?} A na\"ive approach is to use a language model to generate features from raw texts as input, and then train a GNN.
 However, in this way the texts and graph are only loosely coupled, lacking an explicit pairing to complement each other.
 In this paper, we propose graph-grounded contrastive pre-training, to maximize the alignment between text and graph representations based on three types of graph interaction, namely, text-node, text-summary, and node-summary interactions.

 Secondly, \emph{how do we augment low-resource text classification given a jointly pre-trained graph-text model?} Instead of following the traditional fine-tuning paradigm, we try to ``prompt'' our jointly pre-trained graph-text model, from which the most relevant structural and semantic information can be located to improve low-resource classification.
 Without the need to update a large pre-trained model, prompting is also more efficient than fine-tuning.
 Specifically, we employ discrete prompts in zero-shot classification and continuous prompts in few-shot settings.
 While discrete prompts are manually crafted in the absence of class labels, continuous prompts can be automatically learned from the few-shot labels through a prompt-tuning process.
 On one hand, discrete prompts (\textbf{\model+d}) often require intensive human labor, and the performance of tuned prompts can be uneven across tasks.
 On the other hand, continuous prompt leverages the inherent differentiability of neural networks to tune the optimal prompts, requiring minimal human input.
 Prompt-tuning is both data- and computation-efficient owing to the much fewer parameters in a continuous prompt than in the pre-trained model.
-Furthermore, considering the graph structures between texts, we propose a context-based initialization for prompt tuning, which could provide a more informative starting point than random initialization.
+Furthermore, considering the graph structures between texts, we propose a context-based initialization for prompt tuning, which could provide a more informative starting point.

-\stitle{Extension: \model$^*$.} While continuous prompt can be more robust and require less human effort than discrete prompts, tuning continuous prompts still need some labeled data and thus would not work for zero-shot inference.
+\stitle{Extension: \model$^*$.} While continuous prompt performs better and requires less human effort than discrete prompts, tuning continuous prompts still need some labeled data and thus would not work for zero-shot inference.
 Thus, let us consider an alternative zero-shot classification setting with both \emph{base classes} and \emph{unseen classes}: Each base class includes a small labeled set of instances for selecting discrete prompts (\model+d) or tuning continuous prompts (\model), while each unseen class has no labeled set.

 Under this new zero-shot setting, continuous prompts can be tuned on the base classes, but the tuned prompts tend to overfit to the base classes and fall short in extending their reach to broader, unseen classes.
 For example, in Fig.~\ref{fig:motivation}(a), while \model\ demonstrates strong performance on the base classes like ``ink" or ``pencils", its performance declines sharply when applying the tuned prompts on the unseen classes like ``oil paint" or ``canvas".
 The significant drop in performance is primarily attributed to the potential class shifts often present even within the same domain, which hinders \model's ability to generalize effectively to unseen classes.
 Therefore, an important research question emerges: \emph{How to generalize continuous prompts from base classes to unseen classes?}